fabrezi/spring-bootcamp/README.md

 programming language.

 JVM is the java virtual machine which allows any machine to run java bytecode.
 Bytecode are instructions which dictates the VM of how to process the code into machine code.
+JVM has two purposes: 1.
+To run java code on any machine.
+2. To optimize program memory.

 `.java` file is the code file. `.class` file is the compiled file.